The integrated design project

 The integrated design project is a feature of most of our undergraduate programmes.
 You’ll spend half of your third year on it, giving you the opportunity to fully experience the breadth and depth of civil and structural engineering design.

 So what does the project involve?
 Unleashing your creativity on a grand scale.
-Devising plans for an entire eco-town or urban regeneration site.
+Devising plans for an entire urban regeneration project.
 Investigating new methods and materials.
-Developing detailed designs: elegant bridges, eye-catching, futuristic multi-storey buildings, state-of-the-art sports venues.
+Developing detailed designs: elegant bridges, sustainable, efficient, environmentally-sensitive multi-storey buildings, state-of-the-art sports venues.
 Don't forget the drainage and foundations that are essential to make everything else work.
 And what would change if your project were on the other side of the world – in an earthquake zone or at risk of flooding?

 Skills for work, skills for life